06Mustafa-aksoy/Mustafa-AI-Application/README.md

-README file is updated on 28 October
+Some parts of this app are updated on 01 September